mackron/miniaudio/README.md

 }
 ```

-This example shows one way to play a sound using the high level API
+This example shows one way to play a sound using the high level API.

 ```c
 #define MINIAUDIO_IMPLEMENTATION